 Q: What attracted you to apply for a job at RGS?

-Q: What will be your biggest challenges?
+Q: What has been/do you expect to be your biggest challenge here?

 Q: How would you describe the RGS school community in three words?

 Friendly, welcoming, and I’ve not yet spent enough time here to give a third word.

 Q: Who or what inspired you when you were at school?

 I was motivated by having opportunities which my parents didn’t have and making the most of those opportunities.

 Q: What subject, if any, did you struggle with at school?